Hire a Lawyer for Your Commercial Premises Damage Claim

 Scenario 6: Personal injury from facility conditions

 Tenant, employee, or invitee is hospitalized after exposure to facility conditions (mold, pest droppings, fumes, sewage, structural collapse).
 Two-track case: property damage plus personal-injury premises liability.
-The personal-injury track defeats most contractual liability caps under Civil Code § 1668.
+Where the landlord's conduct was willful or unlawful, Civil Code § 1668 bars a liability waiver, and personal-injury releases face additional public-policy scrutiny.

 First-30-days action checklist after a commercial-premises damage incident